Tyler Christopher (actor): Legal issues

 On November 11, 2019, Christopher was arrested and charged with public intoxication in Martinsville, Morgan County, Indiana after falling asleep in the back of an Uber car.
 He pleaded guilty and paid a small fine.

 From January 2020 to September 2021, Christopher was placed under the medical guardianship of his sister Susan Asmo Baker following a nearly fatal head injury.
 After requesting that the guardianship be ended and his sister approving, he filed a lawsuit against her, citing guardianship abuse and alleging that she misused $40,000.

 In May 2023, Christopher was arrested on suspicion of public intoxication at the Hollywood Burbank Airport.
 Police responded to reports of a drunk male and arrived to find him sleeping on the ground near a terminal.
 He was arrested and fined.

 Death

-On October 31, 2023, 11 days before his 51st birthday, Christopher was found dead.
+On October 31, 2023, Christopher was found dead.
 His cause of death was revealed to be positional asphyxia due to acute alcohol intoxication.
 He was 50 years old.